oobecomau/desktop.gov.au/docs/blueprint/office-365.md

 Room Mailboxes can be sorted into lists using Room Lists.
 Room Lists are leveraged to simplify the booking process by grouping all rooms that meet a certain requirement together (Room lists are usually configured by location).
 When a user books a meeting, they can select the appropriate room list and then see the available rooms for that time.

-Resource Mailbox Design Decisions for all agencies and implementation types.
+Resource Mailbox Design Decisions for all organisations and implementation types.

 Decision Point | Design Decision | Justification
 --- | --- | ---